jpschuurmans/CtF_behavioural_project/README.md

 # CtF_behavioural_project
 In this experiment we test behavioural implications of coarse-to-fine masking of faces.
+(it includes a prescreening to select celebrities the subject recognises and 10 practice trials)

 The paradigm is a delayed matching task:
-We present a full spectrum face (50/75/100/125/150ms), whereafter we mask (phase scrambled low or high SFs) and then present a second face (same or different identity).
+We present a full spectrum face (25/50/75/100/125/150ms), whereafter we mask (phase scrambled low or high SFs) and then present a second face (same or different identity).
 Subjects have to indicate whether the first face has the same identity as the second.

 ![blending](figures/fig2.png)